 While varicose veins often don’t need medical intervention, their unpleasant appearance makes them high on the cosmetic hit list for many women.
 Also, although many people say it is possible to treat spider veins with massage, wearing compression stockings, or simply putting your feet up, for the majority of women these techniques simply aren’t enough.
 Luckily, there are now many ways to medically treat the unsightly condition.

 A varicose vein technique often used for surface or superficial veins, Sclerotherapy is a technique whereby a physician uses chemical injections which irritate the veins, causing them to expand, adhere to each other and then close.
 This then allows scar tissue to form, totally stopping flow through the affected vein and preventing the creation of new blue patches.

 Endovenous Laser Ablation Therapy

-Perhaps a more effective and permanent treatment is Endovenous Laser Ablation, which treats with a highly targeted laser that uses heat activated below the surface of the skin to seal the troublesome veins.
+Perhaps a more effective and permanent treatment is Endovenous Laser Ablation, which employs a highly targeted laser that uses heat activated below the surface of the skin to seal the troublesome veins.
 Local anaesthesia is all that is required, and after a few weeks, the sealed veins no longer have their spidery appearance.